 3. Whole and Hulled Hemp Seeds

 Consuming the hemp seeds with the shells may feel crunchy.
 Therefore, you may want to purchase them when hulled.
-The hemp hearts are light with the trademark nutty flavor and quickly mix into smoothies.
+The hemp hearts are light with the trademark nutty flavor and quickly mixed into smoothies.
 They are also ideal for sprinkling on cereals.

 Health Benefits of Hemp Seeds